RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Related work

 \textbf{Robot Manipulation.} Traditional robotic manipulation employs state-based reinforcement learning~\cite{andrychowicz2020learning, geng2022end, joshi2020robotic, yarats2021mastering}.
 In contrast, ~\cite{eisner2022flowbot3d, huang2023voxposer, mo2019partnet, wan2023unidexgrasp++, wang2023sparsedff} use state with visual observation as input and then make predictions.
 Specifically, Where2Act~\cite{mo2021where2act} takes visual observations and predicts on actionable pixels and movable regions in objects.
 Flowbot3d~\cite{eisner2022flowbot3d} predicts point-wise motion flow on 3D objects.
 Anygrasp~\cite{fang2023anygrasp} employs point cloud data to learn grasp poses on a large scale datasets.
-Inspired by the success of MLLMs in general scenarios~\cite{li2023blip2,awadalla2023openflamingo,zhang2023llama,gao2023llama,liu2024visual}, several studies~\cite{brohan2022rt, zitkovich2023rt} explore utilizing their common sense reasoning capabilities to address manipulation problems.
+Inspired by the success of MLLMs in general scenarios~\cite{li2023blip2,awadalla2023openflamingo,zhang2023llama,gao2023llama,liu2024visual}, several VLA models~\cite{brohan2022rt, zitkovich2023rt} explore utilizing their common sense reasoning capabilities to address manipulation problems.
 Palm-E~\cite{driess2023palm} integrates multimodal encodings with LLMs, training them end-to-end for manipulation planning.
 VoxPoser~\cite{huang2023voxposer} extracts affordances and constraints from MLLMs to further zero-shot predict trajectories.
 RoboFlamingo~\cite{li2023vision} fine-tunes MLLM on vision language manipulation dataset to complete language-conditioned manipulation tasks.
 ManipLLM~\cite{li2023manipllm} introduces specific training scheme for manipulation tasks that equips MLLMs with the ability to predict end-effector poses.
 ManipVQA~\cite{huang2024manipvqa}, enhancing robotic manipulation with physically grounded information processed by MLLM.
-In this paper, instead of fine-tuning a pre-trained MLLM, we introduce a novel end-to-end MLLM that possesses both robot-related reasoning and pose prediction capabilities.
-Finally, due to space limitation, we provide additional related work in Appendix~\ref{sec:AP-ARW}.
+In this paper, instead of fine-tuning a pre-trained MLLM, we introduce a novel efficient VLA model that possesses both robotic-related reasoning and low-level pose prediction capabilities.